 Dutch Reformed Church

-Built between 1835 and 1837, the Dutch Reformed Church in Newburgh, New York, sits on a bluff overlooking the Hudson River and is a reminder of the wealth that came early to settlements in New York.
-The town served as George Washington’s headquarters during a pivotal point in the Revolutionary War and the area’s prosperity allowed the congregation to hire a well-known architect, Alexander Jackson Davis (1803–1892), to create an early example of Greek Revival architecture.
-He told a local newspaper that the church’s portico, seen from the Hudson River, “will henceforth serve as a conspicuous and characteristic landmark indicative of the taste, discrimination, and sense of classical beauty of the inhabitants of Newburgh.”
+The Dutch Reformed Church is an important symbol of the role Newburgh, New York, played in the cultural, social, and economic development of the emerging United States.
+Built between 1835 and 1837, the church sits on a bluff overlooking the Hudson River and is a reminder of the wealth that came early to settlements in New York.
+Newburgh served as George Washington’s headquarters during a pivotal point in the Revolutionary War and the area’s prosperity allowed the congregation to hire a well-known architect, Alexander Jackson Davis (1803–1892), to create an early example of Greek Revival architecture.
+Davis told a local newspaper that the church’s portico, seen from the Hudson River, “will henceforth serve as a conspicuous and characteristic landmark indicative of the taste, discrimination, and sense of classical beauty of the inhabitants of Newburgh.”

 The mid-twentieth century brought a period of socioeconomic decline to Newburgh, leading the congregation to vacate the church in 1967.
 Since then the vacant structure has faced inadequate maintenance, vandalism, and threats of demolition.
-In 1998, former First Lady Hillary Clinton announced the award of a Save America’s Treasures grant for the church and in 2001 the building was named a National Historic Landmark.
+In 1998 former First Lady Hillary Clinton announced that the church had been awarded a Save America’s Treasures grant, and in 2001 the building was named a National Historic Landmark.

 A compelling example of the significant part preservation can play in community life

-Following inclusion on the World Monuments Watch in 2006, we supported the design for the roof restoration, and in 2009, launched a field school program at the church in partnership with the City of Newburgh, the National Park Service, Habitat for Humanity of Greater Newburgh, and the Newburgh Preservation Association.
-Twelve high school students participated in the six-week, hands-on program, learning preservation techniques while making repairs to fire-damaged parts of the church and repairing and restoring windows and exterior architectural details.
-In 2010, in a second field school, students continued the work and also built a staircase to provide better access to the cellar, where restoration work was being done.
+Following the Dutch Reformed Church’s inclusion on the World Monuments Watch in 2006, we supported the design of its roof restoration.
+In 2009 we launched a field school program at the church in partnership with the City of Newburgh, the National Park Service, Habitat for Humanity of Greater Newburgh, and the Newburgh Preservation Association.
+Twelve high school students participated in the six-week hands-on program, learning preservation techniques while making repairs to fire-damaged parts of the church and repairing and restoring its windows and exterior architectural details.
+During a second practical course in 2010, students continued the work started by previous participants.
+They also built a staircase to provide better access to the cellar, where restoration work was being carried out.